indico/newdle/README.md

 The unit tests can be run using `make test`.
 Linting (with pycodestyle) can be done using `make lint`.

+After updating the database structure, run `make newdb` to update the initial alembic revision and recreate your local database.
+This is a destructive operation!
+This command will be removed as soon as there are more alembic revisions.

 To build a Python wheel suitable for publishing or a production deployment, run `make build`.

 ## Note